mayurpaunikar7/Netflix-User-Behaviour-Analysis/README.md

 - Performed data cleaning to ensure data accuracy and consistency.
 - Handled missing values, duplicates, and organized the data for analysis.

+### Data Analysis

+- Utilized NumPy and Pandas for in-depth data analysis.
+- Extracted insights into user behavior, engagement patterns, and content popularity.
+- Derived meaningful metrics to quantify user preferences and viewing habits.

+### Data Visualization

+- Utilized Seaborn and Matplotlib to create insightful visualizations.
+- Generated bar plots, line charts, heatmaps, and more to illustrate trends and patterns.
+- Visualizations provide a clear representation of user engagement, content popularity, and viewing habits.

 ### Usage